Brainstorm Cell Therapeutics Inc. (BCLI) Shares Up Despite Recent Market Volatility

-Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI)’s stock price has increased by 12.90 compared to its previous closing price of 1.55.
-However, the company has seen a gain of 9.38% in its stock price over the last five trading days.
+Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI)’s stock price has increased by 32.61 compared to its previous closing price of 1.84.
+Despite this, the company has seen a gain of 57.42% in its stock price over the last five trading days.

 Is It Worth Investing in Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI) Right Now?

-The 36-month beta value for BCLI is also noteworthy at -0.42.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for BCLI is at -0.42.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for BCLI is $5.00, which is $3.25 above than the current price.
-The public float for BCLI is 28.31M, and at present, short sellers hold a 8.45% of that float.
-The average trading volume of BCLI on March 27, 2023 was 241.64K shares.
+The average price suggested by analysts for BCLI is $12.50, which is $2.56 above the current market price.
+The public float for BCLI is 28.31M, and currently, shorts hold a 8.45% of that float.
+The average trading volume for BCLI on March 30, 2023 was 292.55K shares.

 BCLI’s Market Performance

-The stock of Brainstorm Cell Therapeutics Inc. (BCLI) has seen a 9.38% increase in the past week, with a -22.91% drop in the past month, and a 6.71% gain in the past quarter.
-The volatility ratio for the week is 6.56%, and the volatility levels for the past 30 days are at 9.04% for BCLI.
-The simple moving average for the last 20 days is -3.96% for BCLI stock, with a simple moving average of -33.32% for the last 200 days.
+BCLI’s stock has seen a 57.42% increase for the week, with a 7.96% rise in the past month and a 63.76% gain in the past quarter.
+The volatility ratio for the week is 17.49%, and the volatility levels for the past 30 days are at 11.66% for Brainstorm Cell Therapeutics Inc. The simple moving average for the last 20 days is 38.30% for BCLI stock, with a simple moving average of -6.58% for the last 200 days.

 Analysts’ Opinion of BCLI